Children WElcome

 What Is the Catechesis of the Good Shepherd?

-We recognize that our children have a special relationship with God.
+Children have a special relationship with God.
 Our program for children, the Catechesis of the Good Shepherd, is built around this understanding.
 The word catechesis comes from an ancient Greek root meaning “to echo or resound,” meaning that the process of religious discovery flows freely between the child, the teacher, and the Holy Spirit.

 Age Groups